RamandeepBambora/dev-apac.bambora.com/source/apis.md

 #Payment API

-You can test the service by copy and pasting the cURL code sample into a text editor, replacing the credential and and then executing the updated code sample in your server.
+You can test the service by copy and pasting the cURL code sample into a text editor, replacing the credential and then executing the updated code sample in your server.

 FYI: The test web service URL is located at: [https://demo.bambora.co.nz/interface/api/dts.asmx](https://demo.bambora.co.nz/interface/api/dts.asmx)